theship/userfront-vue-server/client/README.md

 # userfront-vue

-This template should help get you started developing with Vue 3 in Vite.
+This code base is an example of the client side Vue+Node+Express with Userfront.

 ## Recommended IDE Setup